Sildi

 Sildi (Сильди; Силди) is a rural locality (a selo) in the Tsumadinsky District in the Republic of Dagestan, Russia.
 Population: Sildi is also located "approximately 1,932 meters above sea level".
 The village is amongst the Caucasus mountains in Russia.

-It is the hometown of retired, undefeated (29-0) UFC Lightweight champion Khabib Nurmagomedov, who is considered by many to be one of the greatest MMA fighters of all time as well as a member of the UFC Hall of Fame (Modern wing).
+It is the hometown of retired, undefeated (29-0) former UFC Lightweight Champion Khabib Nurmagomedov, who is known as one of the greatest MMA fighters of all time as well as a member of the UFC Hall of Fame (Modern wing).
+It is also the hometown of Khabib's father, Abdulmanap Nurmagomedov, widely regarded as one of the greatest MMA coaches ever.
+It is only about 10 miles away from remote Georgian settlements like Diklo.
+The village was brought to fame by Khabib and in May 2025, Khabib opened a state-of-the-art training center in Sildi.